ritamiklan/finegrind/README.md

 # FineGrind Mobile App

+## This app was created for my bachelor thesis and it is not maintained any longer.

-React Native app for listing and finding small 3rd wave coffee shops who serve specialty coffee and feature a selection from local roasteries.
+React Native app for listing and finding small 3rd wave coffee shops serving specialty coffee and featuring a selection from local roasteries.

-Originally I started to develop this app for my Mobile development class at Haaga-Helia, but it is also a personal project near and dear my heart.
+Originally I started to develop this app for my Mobile development class at Haaga-Helia, but it is also a personal project near and dear to my heart.
 Currently focusing on Helsinki, Finland, but with a possibility to expand to more cities and countries later on.

 ## Idea